abdalrahman-alhmouz/readNote-02/code 401/read27.md

 2- Using Intent flags
 When you call startActivity(), you can include a flag in the Intent that declares how (or whether) the new activity should associate with the current task.

+ #### Save key-value data :
+  * If you have a relatively small collection of key-values that you'd like to save, you should use the SharedPreferences APIs.
+A SharedPreferences object points to a file containing key-value pairs and provides simple methods to read and write them.
+Each SharedPreferences file is managed by the framework and can be private or shared.

+* Get a handle to shared preferences
+*   1 -getSharedPreferences() — Use this if you need multiple shared preference files identified by name, which you specify with the first parameter.
+You can call this from any Context in your app.
+ 2 - getPreferences() — Use this from an Activity if you need to use only one shared preference file for the activity.
+Because this retrieves a default shared preference file that belongs to the activity, you don't need to supply a name.